Fabio Quartararo: 2022

-At the start of the season, he struggled a lot with his bike.
-He managed to set the pole position time in Mandalika with 0.2 seconds ahead of Jorge Martín.
-That's the only pole position for the french man in 2022.
-He won three races before the summer break, including Portugal Grand Prix, Catalan Grand Prix, and German Grand Prix.
+At the start of the season, he struggled a lot with his bike, with a 9th-place finish at the opening round.
+He set the pole position time in Mandalika with 0.2 seconds ahead of Jorge Martín.
+That was the only pole position for the Frenchman in 2022.
+He won 3 races before the summer break, including Portugal, Catalan, and German Grands Prix.

 By the end of the season, he finished with 248 points, 8 podiums, and three DNFs.

-Quartararo finished in second place in the final standings behind Francesco Bagnaia.
+Quartararo finished in second place in the final standings behind Francesco Bagnaia, after a championship battle which saw the latter overcome a 91-point lead held by Quartararo after the German Grand Prix.